Past Blog Posts:

 2 Tomb Shrines & The Charnel House PLUS New Halloween Sale!

-Filed under Art Projects, Edgar Allan Poe, Giveaways, Halloween, Laura Carson, Marie Antoinette, Sale, Shannon Cooper
+Filed under Edgar Allan Poe, Halloween, Laura Carson, Marie Antoinette, Miniature Reliquaries Kit, Shannon Cooper

 Update!
 A newer post about Shannon’s AND Laura’s artwork is here.